 You’ll need a casserole dish.
 I suggest a 9X13 casserole dish for a less thick casserole or 9×9 for a tall thick casserole.
-It will be a lose fit if you go with the 9×9.
+It will be a loose fit if you go with the 9×9.
 You can either line it with parchment paper so it doesn’t stick or use cooking spray.

-I blend the silken tofu together with the quinoa flour, nutritional yeast, and spices, so you’ll need a high speed blender with a tamper.
+I blend the silken tofu together with the quinoa flour, nutritional yeast, and spices, so you’ll need a high-speed blender with a tamper.

 How to Make this Vegan Breakfast Casserole – Step by Step